freyr5736/Dummy-Web-Application/README.md

   - A consistent header and footer across all pages to enhance user experience and navigation.

 - **Responsive Design**:
-  - The website is designed to be responsive, ensuring a seamless experience on various devices.
+  - The website is designed using Bootstrap to ensure a seamless experience on various devices.

+- **Interactive Tables**:
+  - DataTables is integrated to provide advanced features such as sorting, searching, and pagination for any tabular data.

 ## Getting Started